Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Scintillator Inspection and Screening System Using Cameras

 The cube is placed on a platform, which is mounted on a rotatable stage driven by a stepping motor.
 Rotating the stage by 45 degrees moves the cube to Imaging Point 1, where three cameras capture images of three surfaces.
 A further 45-degree rotation brings the cube to Imaging Point 2, where the remaining three surfaces are captured by another set of three cameras.
 After the final 45-degree rotation, the cube falls off the platform.
 Depending on the image analysis result, a sorting valve controlled by a servo motor directs the cube into different boxes.
 Since eight platforms are mounted on the stage, different platforms occupy different stations at the same time, allowing loading, imaging, and sorting processes to proceed simultaneously.

 The initial placement of the cube on the platform and pressing the trigger key are performed manually.
 Once the trigger key is pressed, all subsequent steps including image acquisition, analysis, platform movement, and sorting are carried out automatically.
+The system evaluates the cubes using optical imaging without applying external mechanical stress during inspection, which also makes the method non-destructive.